 BU students and faculty have been reaping the benefits of Akhlaq’s experience and thoughts, meeting with him in groups and individually.
 Scholars from embattled Afghanistan are few, Sharma says.

-Akhlaq has given talks on women in Sufism, Micallef says, and he spoke with visiting scholar Sassan Zand Moqaddam on Renewal and Transformation: A Sufi Dialogue at a faculty luncheon on March 22, 2018.
+Akhlaq has given talks on women in Sufism, Micallef says, and he will speak with visiting scholar Sassan Zand Moqaddam on Renewal and Transformation: A Sufi Dialogue at a faculty luncheon on March 22.

 Akhlaq says his ideas can help break down stereotypes that exist between Western and Islamic cultures.
 He is currently researching religious extremism, gender study, interfaith dialogues, and Sufism and philosophy with the hope that he can land a permanent position in the United States.